Uluru-Kata Tjuta National park

-As darkness falls, the desert surrounding Uluru transforms into a magical field of light.
-Developed by British artist Bruce Munro, this expansive light exhibition is made up of 50,000 solar powered lights, covering over a size equivalent to seven football fields.
+As darkness falls, the desert surrounding Uluru transforms into a magical field of light which was specially designed by British artist Bruce Munro.

-The exhibition, aptly named Tili Wiru Tjuta Nyakutjaku or ‘looking at lots of beautiful lights’ in local Pitjantjatjara is Munro’s largest work to date.
+The exhibition, aptly named Tali Wiru Tjuta Nyakutjaku or “looking at lots of beautiful lights” in local Pitjantjatjara is Munro’s largest work to date.

 You can just sit and relax or stroll around the area to find your own personal space to watch an amazing outback sunset.

 Morning tour pick-ups are 1.5 hours before sunrise and returns approximately 11:00 – 11:30am, lasting approximately 5 hours (seasonal).
 Afternoon tour pick-ups are 2:30pm – 3:00pm and returns half an hour after sunset, lasting approximately 5 hours (seasonal).